Integrally Hilbertian rings and the polynomial Schinzel hypothesis: Locally Schinzel rings and integrally Hilbertian rings

-We introduce a new property: being a Schinzel ring and show that this property guarantees that a Hilbertian ring\footnote{The definition is recalled at the beginning of Section \ref{sec:intro}.} be integrally Hilbertian (Proposition \ref{prop:schinzel+Hil=intH}).
+We introduce a new property: being a locally Schinzel ring (Definition \ref{def:schinzel-ring}) and show that this property guarantees that a Hilbertian ring be integrally Hilbertian (Proposition \ref{prop:schinzel+Hil=intH}).
+In the definition, we slightly abuse terminology and call {\it arithmetic progression} of ${\mathcal Z}$ every subset of ${\mathcal Z}$ of the form $\omega {\mathcal Z} + \alpha$ with $\omega, \alpha \in {\mathcal Z}$, $\omega \not= 0$.